gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 }
 ```

-The endpoint will have a special authentication check.
+The endpoint will have a special auth/authz check.
 RBAC will not be used and
 instead the endpoint will check:

 - The presented client certificate is for the Bot linked to the instance.